airpair/rails-js-frameworks-emberjs-vs-angularjs/post.md

       { id: 2, first_name: 'Jane', last_name: 'Doe' },
     ]

-Solving this is not that hard, but unfortunately it involves making server-side adjusments.
+Solving this is not that hard, but unfortunately it involves making server-side adjustments.
 Rails has already generated a couple of `json.builder` templates to format answers in case of datasets (`index.json.jbuilder`) and single objects (`show.json.jbuilder`).
 If we adjust these two `jbuilder` templates to include the root node, everything should work as expected.

 <!--code lang=javascript linenums=true-->